0xPolygon/zkevm-node/tools/datastreamer/README.md

 ## Options

-To see avalible options type `make` once in the tool folder.
+To see available options type `make` once in the tool folder.

 ```
 decode-batch                   Runs the tool to decode a given batch